MarkWinkler/MarkWinkler.github.io/README.md

 There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice (lot of div, positioning and wrapping of sections).
 I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of it at the time.

 I have run my CSS through csslint.net, Reference [10].
 It has produced just over 30 warnings and no errors.
-Initially, it produced some additional warnings, where the warning was genuine, like definining `text-align: center` twice for instance.
+Initially, it produced some additional warnings, where the warning was genuine, like defining `text-align: center` twice for instance.
 Once these have been addressed, I was left with errors to do with ID's within selectors, which is a controversial topic, Reference [11].
 Another warning was not to use width and padding together, as it might make elements larger than expected.
 This is no problem as I have tested element sizes extensively to ensure smooth breakpoints and sensible sizes across different window sizes.

 Error to do with multiple headings (h1, h2, h3), however these are to do with breakpoints and so are the "Too many font-size declarations."
 Overall the CSS lint "errors" that are left are, in my opinion, nothing to worry about.